friveroll/video50/README.md

 The options object passed to the `CS50.Video` constructor can define the following keys:

-* `autostart`: True to start video automatically, false otherwise.
+* `autostart`: True to start video automatically, false for video to start when user clicks play.
 * `defaultLanguage`: Default language for transcript and subtitles.
 * `height`: Height of video player (in pixels).
 * `playbackContainer`: Container to render playback controls within.